-1.1 Installation
+2.1 Installation

-1.1.1 Dependencies
+2.1.1 Dependencies

 galpy requires the numpy, scipy, and matplotlib packages; these must be installed or the code will not be able to be imported.
+The installation methods described below will all automatically install these required dependencies.